weissrafael/empty-react-project/README.md

 ## Login

-type any email that starts with an integer from 1 to 10, that will be your user id! example: 3bram@bunq.com
+Type any email that starts with an integer from 1 to 10, that will be your user id! example: 3bram@bunq.com

 - 1 - Ali
 - 2 - Andre